jsk1107/coco_utils/README.md

 coco_util = CocoUtils(PATH)
 ```

-If you have already opened the COCO Json file and put it in memory, you can also instantiate it.
+Even if you have already opened a COCO Json file, you can create a class instance.

 ```python
 import json